-You can connect an active buzzer only (which has an internal sound generator), working from 5V and current below 20mA (check this Digikey product search, for example)
+You can connect an active buzzer only (which has an internal sound generator), working from 5V and current below 20mA (check this Digikey product search, for example).

 If you have no buzzer connected there is an option to beep by motors.
-Note that motors can emit sound only if they are powered and turned on.
+Note that motors can emit sound only if they are powered.